vwiklund/Weknowit2021/README.md

-# Packages used in this project
+# Work test for weknowit 2021

+## This project used following packages

 ## npm install